 In May 1999, with 28 unique suites ranging from 500 to1,500 square feet, conference rooms, and a spa, the hotel reopened to fanfare and accolades.
-City's most luxurious condominiums with access to all hotel services were created atop the hotel.
+The city's most luxurious condominiums with access to all hotel services were created atop the hotel.
 The New York Times say's: Classic Toronto haunt stands smartly again.
 Rooms were outfitted with state-of-the-art entertainment systems but retained homey like crisp, buttery-soft, 320-threadcount, Frette bed linens.

 The tearoom, with its original 1927 fireplace, is modelled around that same mid-twentieth-century elegance.
 Even the spa glows with old-world serenity mixed with a contemporary feel.